GoogleCloudPlatform/getting-started-java/appengine-standard-java8/springboot-appengine-standard/README.md

 ## Steps to convert a Spring Boot application for App Engine Standard
 ### Use the WAR packaging
-You muse use WAR packaging to deploy into Google App Engine Standard.
+You must use WAR packaging to deploy into Google App Engine Standard.

 If you generate a Spring Boot project from [start.spring.io](http://start.spring.io/), make sure you *switch to the full version* view of the initializer site, and select *WAR*